archethic-foundation/aeweb-cli/README.md

 # ÆWeb

-Welcome to the ÆWeb Cli repository !
-This command line interface enables you to deploy files on top of ARCHEthic Public Blockchain.
+This is ÆWeb Cli repository!

-Using this cli you can deploy a single page website
+This command line interface enables you to deploy files/ websites / folders (.jpg, .png, .pdf, .html, etc...) on top of Archethic Public Blockchain.

 ## Instructions